(Chapter 9: https://saragawde.com/chapter-9/)

 Olivia

 The police stayed for a few more hours.
 Olivia might’ve been terrified, even panicked, but all she felt was sorrow.
 She shook her head.
-She had got back to sitting by the shelf, joined by Liam now who passed her a biscuit.
+Back to sitting by the shelf, she was joined by Liam now who passed her a biscuit.

 She bit it, tasting oat.
 “Good stuff.”
 She shrugged.

 Olivia had to resist the urge to snort in laughter.
 “Oh, yeah, who knows?”
-She said nonchalantly.
+She said nonchalantly, annoyance clawing at her.